 The Queen's Gambit (2020)

-The Queen’s Gambit follows the life of an orphan chess prodigy, Elizabeth Harmon, during her quest to become an elite chess player while struggling with emotional problems, drugs and alcohol dependency.
-The title of the series refers to a chess opening of the same name.
-The story is set in the mid-1950s and 1960s.
-In 1950s Lexington, Kentucky, an eight-year-old Beth, having lost her mother in a car crash, is taken to an orphanage where she is taught chess by the building’s custodian, Mr. Shaibel.
-As was common at the time, the orphanage dispenses daily tranquilizer pills to the girls to “balance their disposition”, which turns into an addiction for Beth.
-She quickly becomes a strong chess player due to her visualization skills.
-A few years later, Beth is adopted by childless suburban couple Alma and Allston Wheatley.
-As she adjusts to her new home, Beth enters a chess tournament and wins despite having no prior experience in competitive chess.
+The Queen’s Gambit follows the life of Elizabeth Harmon, an orphan chess prodigy on a journey to becoming an elite player while battling emotional struggles and substance abuse.
+The series is named after a popular chess opening.
+It is set in the mid-1950s and 1960s, specifically in Lexington, Kentucky.
+At the age of eight, Beth loses her mother in a car accident and is placed in an orphanage where she learns chess from Mr. Shaibel, the custodian.
+The orphanage routinely administers tranquilizer pills to the girls, including Beth, leading to her developing an addiction.
+Despite this challenge, Beth excels at chess due to her strong visualization skills.
+Eventually, she is adopted by a childless couple named Alma and Allston Wheatley.
+While adjusting to her new home, Beth competes in a chess tournament and emerges as the winner, despite having no prior experience in competitive chess.

 Date of download: 2015-11-11T17:22:34+00:00